kciarnie/Weather/README.md

 ### Features
 - User is presented with a list of cities that they can click on to go to the Weather Details View
 - [Dark Sky API](https://darksky.net/dev/docs) is used
-- When app starts it loads the live forcast for default city.
+- When app starts it loads the live forecast for default city.
 - App supports only the portrait orientation.
 - App supports dark mode.
 - App supports iOS version 13.x and above.
 Tested on iPhone SE (2nd Generation) simulator.